 Will these updates affect the way I use Dropbox?

-Will these updates change how my data is transferred?
+How do these updates affect how my data is used or shared?

 What if I don’t want to agree to these terms?